 After successfully completing the program, students:

-- Possess specialised insight into a scientific area and relevant scientific work
+- Possess specialised insight into a research and development area and relevant research and development work

 - Possess knowledge of theories and methods being used in the area of specialisation